digitalinteraction/poster-vote-backend/docs/api.md

 All requests expect bodies to be a JSON string.

-All responses from the API are either JSON payloads or a http redirect.
+All responses from the API are either JSON payloads, [TwiML](https://www.twilio.com/docs/voice/twiml) or a http redirect.
-All json bodies are wrapped in a meta/data envelope to ensure a consistent message.
+All JSON bodies are wrapped in a meta/data envelope to ensure a consistent message.
+Only the IVR endpoints return TwiML.

 Here is an example of the structure, the `meta` part contains information about the request